Our backgrounds reveal who we once were and how we got to where we are

-Whatever the context, the sharing of personal histories within the family is especially important for young people.
+The sharing of personal histories within the family is especially important for young people.
 It helps to shape their identity, ties them to the past and provides lessons for the future.
-Besides, in my experience, it stimulates a lot of fascination and laughter.
-When those we care about are gone, we won’t wish we knew more about them.
+Whatever the context, family, fun or business, it stimulates a lot of wonder, appreciation and laughter.